Arsenal on this day in history. The March Files.

 10 March 2004: Arsenal 2 Celta Vigo 0 took Arsenal through to the quarterfinals of the Champions League having won the first leg 2-3.
 Henry got both goals – as well as one of the goals in the first leg.

 11 March 1893: Woolwich Arsenal beat Dumbarton in a friendly in front of 6,000.
 This was a significant test for Arsenal before they became a league club as Dumbarton were Scottish League champions at the time.

 11 March 1899: Arsenal beat Tottenham 2-1 in their last home “United League” match in front of a crowd of 6,000.

 11 March 1911: League debut for John Peart; Arsenal 1 Everton 0.
 Also Mr Bateup played his penultimate game.
 The game was also the start of an 11 match sequence without defeat which saved Arsenal from relegation.
-And it was the last time Arsenal won a home league game on 11 March!
+And it was the last time Arsenal won a home league game on 11 March at least until 2017.

 11 March 1922: Joe Shaw’s last league game as a player – a 1-0 defeat to Man U. He went on to manage Arsenal’s reserves before taking over the first team on the death of Herbert Chapman and leading the side to another League trophy.

 11 March 1967.
 Birmingham 1 Arsenal 0.
 FA Cup 5th round.
 After this game however Arsenal went on a 12 match unbeaten run to the end of the season, lifting them into seventh place in the league.

 11 March 1972: Brendon Batson was Arsenal’s first black player.
 He made six league starts for Arsenal and came on four times as a sub.
 He was awarded an MBE in 2000 and an OBE in 2015.